 We have not generated any revenue from product sales.
-Our past revenue performance is not necessarily indicative of results to be expected for the entire year ending December 31, 2018, or future operating periods.
+Our past revenue performance is not necessarily indicative of results to be expected for the entire year ending December 31, 2019, or future operating periods.
 Our non-product revenue cannot always be predicted since it is dependent upon achievement of certain milestones.
-See "NOTE 2.
-SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES" for further detail.
+See "Note 2.
+Summary Of Significant Accounting Policies" for further detail.

-During the first quarter of 2018, we executed license agreements with Knight for the development, commercialization and distribution of tenapanor for hyperphosphatemia and IBS-C in Canada.
-Under the terms of the Knight license agreements, the Company received a nonrefundable payment of CAD 3 million, or U.S. \$2.3 million, in up-front license fees, which was recorded as revenue when the contracts were executed.
+During the first quarter of 2018, we executed a license agreement with Knight for the development, commercialization and distribution of tenapanor for hyperphosphatemia and IBS-C in Canada.
+Under the terms of the Knight license agreement, the Company received a license fee, which was recorded as revenue when the contract was executed.
 The agreement also provides for development and commercialization milestone payments, which will be recorded as revenue when we achieve the underlying milestone.

-On January 1, 2018 we adopted the new standard for Revenue from Contracts with Customers, Topic 606, on a modified retrospective method as an adjustment to the opening balance of retained earnings of the annual reporting period.
-On January 1, 2018, we recorded an increase in current assets of \$5.0 million reflecting a future receivable related to the first milestone under our license with KHK, which we believe is not materially at risk, an increase in current liabilities of \$1.0 million reflecting a future payable related to the corresponding payment to AstraZeneca, in accordance with our termination agreement with AstraZeneca and a related decrease in its accumulated deficit of approximately \$4.0 million as the new standard permits revenue from certain milestones to be recognized earlier of approximately \$4.0 million as the new standard contains different recognition criteria related to milestones than under the previous standard, Topic 605.
+On January 1, 2018 we adopted the new standard for Revenue from Contracts with Customers, ASC 606, on a modified retrospective method as an adjustment to the opening balance of retained earnings of the annual reporting period.
+On January 1, 2018, we recorded a unbilled license revenue under current assets of \$5.0 million reflecting a future receivable related to the first milestone under our license with KHK, that KHK achieved in February 2019, a uncharged license fees under current liabilities of \$1.0 million reflecting a future payable related to the corresponding payment to AstraZeneca, in accordance with our termination agreement with AstraZeneca and a related decrease in its accumulated deficit of approximately \$4.0 million as this standard permits revenue from certain milestones to be recognized earlier as this standard contains different recognition criteria related to milestones than under the previous standard, ASC 605.
+As of March 31, 2019, based on KHK's achievement of the milestone in February 2019, the balance related to unbilled license revenue was adjusted to zero.
+Correspondingly, the \$1.0 million balance related to uncharged license fees, that we owed to AstraZeneca, was reclassed to accounts payable and fully paid to AstraZeneca in the second quarter of 2019.